dylanleigh/PriceAndNutritionTrackingSystem/README.rst

 your own computer or as a multiuser web service (e.g. for use by a dietician/trainer/researcher and their clients).

+As well as tracking daily calories etc, PANTS is designed around comparing and optimizing recipes which form a regular part of your diet; a key feature is the ability for recipes to be components of other recipes.
+For example a dough recipe and a filling recipe can both be components in a pie recipe; you can clone the pie recipe with alternate fillings to compare the nutritional values of the alternatives.
+Any changes to the dough recipe will be reflected in the data for all of the pies.

 PANTS is currently (as of 2019) under active, daily use by the author so updates should be fairly frequent.
 On the other hand, the code tends to be quick and dirty as new things get added because